CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 #.
 Selected metadata elements are also used to pick which metadata fields you would like to use for creating templates for your datasets.
 Metadata fields can be hidden, or selected as required or optional.
 Once you have selected all the fields you would like to use, you can create your template(s) after you finish creating your dataverse.
 #.
 Click "Create Dataverse" button and you're done!

+.. [#f1] Required fields are denoted by a red asterisk.

 Edit Dataverse
 =================